BazzaCuda/Extractor/README.md

 In the .ini file, DLPath=\<some folder\> supplies a base folder for the "Find Files" function, typically your downloads folder.
 You can also drag and drop files from any folder (or multiple folders) from your File Explorer onto the Extractor window to add files to the list.
 Holding down the SHIFT key when you drop the files will replace the current list.

+You can drag and drop multiple files at the same time and they will all be added to the grid.

 If you click a row in the grid, pressing DELETE will delete that row.
 It doesn't delete the archive file; Extractor contains no file deletion code whatsoever.

 Clicking a cell in the grid will copy the contents to the clipboard.